Animals, including humans, Living things and their habitats

-Extend the discussion by asking the class to describe what they saw using only one word.
-How many words can they come up with?
+3. Ask the class to describe what they saw using only one word.

 Hedgehogs, like the one in this video, are spiny mammals native to the UK and Europe.
 They’re nocturnal, which means they are most active at night and sleep for much of the day.
 If you keep your eyes peeled you might see them in the daytime as they look for sticks and leaves to build their nests with.
 Their bodies are covered in flexible spines and they have a long snout, which helps them hunt out tasty insects and berries.
 As you can see in the video they’re also partial to a bit of cat food!